 NameTest - These QNames are path steps that refer to elements in the DFDL Infoset.
 If such an element is in a namespace, then the NameTest QName must have a prefix which is bound to the namespace.
 Specifically, any default namespace is not used to implicitly qualify these NameTest QNames.
 This behavior is consistent with XPath expression usage in XML Schema [Walmsley] such as in the path property of the xs:selector and xs:field elements within xs:key and xs:unique constraints, and in related XML standards such as XSLT.
 Note however, that this behavior is different from the way QNames are used in other places in XML and DFDL Schemas such as the ref property of an element reference, or the dfdl:ref property of a DFDL format annotation.
 There a QName with no prefix must always be referring to a global declaration or definition, and so is augmented with the default namespace when needed.

+The FilterExpr ".[1]" is the same as ".".
+The FilterExpr ".[n]" where n is not equal to 1 returns an empty node sequence.

 Constructors, Functions and Operators